CF911: Lies, damned lies, and when memory problems not be at all what they seem, Part 1

 "Stop" the tail-chasing, "drop" into the pertinent logs directory in CF, and "roll" through them looking for an occurrence of "outofmemory".

-Some refer to these as the runtime logs, or the jrun logs, or perhaps the jvm logs.
-Whatever you may call them, their location is above and the explanation of their value follows.
+Some refer to these as the runtime logs, or the jrun logs, or perhaps the jvm or console logs.
+Whatever you may call them, their location is above and the explanation of their value follow will become clear n this series of posts.

 Separately, there are some other potentially important logs that may relate info concerning memory problems: what some call the "pid", "hotspot", or jvm abort logs.
 The filename is in a form like hs_err_pidnnnn.log, with some number in place of the n's.

-So, when you have a crash and you suspect it's a memory issue (or if you don't know the cause and want to learn more about what it may have been), you want to look in these two log directories mentioned above.
-Many never do, and this is part of why they end up chasing their tails, going instead on gut feelings or trying out various alternatives.
-I say: find the diagnostic info, and act on it.
+The point here (of this section of this post) is that when you have a crash and you suspect it's a memory issue (or if you don't know the cause and want to learn more about what it may have been), you want to look in these two log directories mentioned above.
+Many never do, and this is part of why they end up chasing their tails, going instead on gut feelings or trying out various alternative "solutions".
+I say instead: find the diagnostic info, and act on it.

-But rather than "look" at all these logs in these directories, one at a time, I suggest instead that you search them (I was tempted to say "stop, drop, and mole" above, since you're "ferreting" through the logs, but it just seemed a stretch.)
+But rather than "look" at all these logs in these directories, one at a time, I suggest instead that you automate the process and search them (I was tempted to say "stop, drop, and mole" in my quip above, since you're "ferreting" through the logs, but that seemed a stretch.)

 If you're on *nix, I don't need to give you any more info on how to search the files.
 Just grep it and rip it. :-)

-If you're on Windows, though, you'll perhaps be tempted to use the good ol' built-in Windows Search tool to search the directory.
-Let me plead, for the sake of all things decent, please use something better.
-It's just not a completely reliable (nor fast) tool.
+If you're on Windows, though, you'll perhaps be tempted to think I'm referring to the built-in Windows Search tool to search the directory.
+I am not.
+Indeed, let me plead, for the sake of all things decent, please use something better.
+It's just not a completely reliable (or fast) tool.

-This feature of the File Locator Lite tool (to see all the lines in the file with that string) is especially useful in this case, because when searching for outofmemory errors, you also want to be able to quickly see the time for *all* the error messages you may find.
+This feature of the File Locator Lite tool, to see all the lines in the file with the given string, is especially useful in this case, because when searching for outofmemory errors, you also want to be able to quickly see the time for *all* the error messages you may find.

 And you *do not* want to focus solely on the last error prior to the crash (or the slowdown, that made you want to restart CF).